Skip to content

 • Photo (and video) updates.
 The single best thing you can send a worried owner is proof their pet had a great time.
 (See report cards.)

 • Somewhere safe for access info.
-Gate codes, alarm PINs and key locations don't belong in a notes app anyone can read over your shoulder.
+Gate codes, alarm PINs and key locations do not belong in a notes app anyone can read over your shoulder.
 (See the Vault.)

 • Calendar sync and reminders, so personal life and pet visits never collide and nothing important is forgotten.
 (See calendar sync.)